 Jacksonville was expected to hold off on starting Blake so soon.
 He was expected to sit and watch Chad Henne for a year, and then take over the starting job.
 Well, after just 3 games the Jaguars benched Chad Henne for Blake Bortles.

 As a rookie, Bortles threw 11 TD and17 interceptions in his first year.
 Bortles would go on to improve in many areas of his game except for the interceptions.
 Interceptions continued to be an issue for the former first round pick.

 Unfortunately, the reason for his turnover problem is a common theme for young quarterbacks thrown into the starting role.
 Bortles had been rattled since his first year in the league.
 The Jaguars offensive line was horrible, and it showed the entire time Bortles was the starter.

 Although he was rushed into action, the Jaguars made it to the AFC Championship in 2017 to only lose to the New England Patriots.
-The blue print to the top was there for the Jaguars, but since that 2017 team the Jaguars have traded almost every player from that team.
-It is crazy how quickly a bad franchise will give up on a good roster.
+The blueprint to the top was there for the Jaguars, but since that 2017 team the Jaguars have traded almost every player from that team.
+It’s crazy how quickly a bad franchise will give up on a good roster.
 Remember patience is key to building and sustaining a great team.

-Is there other ways for a team to position themselves to make a run at a Super Bowl…..Yes, but this has been the only method I have seen that has helped teams who haven’t won in a while get back into the championship race.
+Are there other ways for a team to position themselves to make a run at a Super Bowl….Yes, but this has been the only method I have seen that has helped teams who haven’t won in a while get back into the championship race.
 It is also important to note that the front office of the franchise is just as important as the Bridge QB.
-The entire franchise need to have patience during the entire process, because one move too fast or too slow and you could end up like the Jaguars……. a complete mess.
+The entire franchise needs to have patience during the entire process, because one move too fast or too slow and you could end up like the Jaguars……. a complete mess.